Joining

 Emurua, Arusha in May 2023.

-21 METERS OF TRENCHES DUG
+Over 28 kilometers OF TRENCHES DUG

 Fanya Juu and Fanya Chini are rainwater harvesting techniques.
 Farmers dig trenches along the contours within their farmland to prevent erosion and to capture the valuable rainwater within their land.